What will happen if we use sound as a defense weapon? This article explains the ways in which sound can be an excellent self-defense tool.

 In a ‘Walls of Jericho’ scenario, sonic warfare is used to destructively shatter objects and material.
-It takes a directed concussive effect to vibrate structures to rubble, and infrasonic energy to shatter bones and pulp organs from within.
-But it is possible.
-You would need a 240 dB source to get a person’s head to resonate destructively.
+It takes a directed concussive effect to vibrate structures to rubble and infrasonic energy to shatter bones and pulp organs from within.
+But, it is possible.
+You will need a 240 dB source to get a person’s head to resonate destructively.

 It’s possible to shatter glass with sound by producing a note that resonates sympathetically with the glass.

-The natural frequency of earth is 7.83 Hz.
+The natural frequency of the earth is 7.83 Hz.
 Gold can vibrate at 1.7 MHz—silver at between 4.047 and 4.652 MHz.
 Even copper can vibrate at just over 28 MHz.
-The magnetic field around earth can reduce the resonant frequency of material.
-For silver the resonant frequency in the Earth’s magnetic field would be a low audio 80 Hz (not 4+ MHz).
+The magnetic field around the earth can reduce the resonant frequency of material.
+For silver, the resonant frequency in the earth’s magnetic field would be a low audio 80 Hz (not 4+ MHz).